Mao Kobayashi (actress): Personal life

 During an interview for News Zero, she met kabuki actor Ichikawa Ebizō XI.
 On 19 November 2009, they announced that they were dating with the intent of marriage and were to be formally engaged sometime in December 2009.
 The couple registered their marriage on 3 March 2010 and held their wedding reception at The Prince Park Tower on 29 July 2010.

-Upon marriage, Kobayashi retired from television to focus on raising a family.
 She gave birth to their first child, daughter Reika, on 25 July 2011.
 On 22 March 2013, she gave birth to their second child, son Kangen.